Mission, vision and tasks

 Education

-DTU’s BEng programme Fisheries Technology and the MSc programmes Sustainable Fishery & Aquaculture and Ocean Engineering are coordinated by DTU Aqua.
+DTU’s BEng programme Fisheries Technology and the MSc programmes Sustainable Fisheries & Aquaculture and Ocean Engineering are coordinated by DTU Aqua.

-In addition, DTU Aqua offers DTU courses on BSc level as well as BSc and MSc projects for students at DTU and other universities.
+In addition, DTU Aqua offers DTU courses at all levels as well as BSc and MSc projects.

 Organization